 Ten years ago, telecommuting was seen as a momentary trend.
-As we enter the 2020s, however, it’s clear that a remote workforce offers a number of benefits both for workers and their employers.
+As we enter the 2020s, however, it’s clear that telecommuting offers a number of benefits both for workers and their employers.

 Telecommuting and remote work options have been linked to greater productivity, reduced stress and lowered costs for workers and employers.
 Overhead costs can also be reduced: For instance, health insurer Aetna saves $78 million each year by allowing 14,500 employees to work remotely, allowing the company to eliminate 2.7 million square feet of office space, says Jeanne Meister, a partner with Future Workplace.
 Credit card giant American Express has seen similar savings, along with an increase in productivity.

-Property and casualty insurers can realize similar benefits from supporting remote work.
+Property and casualty insurers can realize similar benefits from supporting the remote workforce.
 Ongoing digital disruption continues to offer opportunities to build effective options for working remotely.

 A Brave New World for Insurance Work

-Insurance companies are embracing remote work.
+Insurance companies are embracing the remote workforce.
 Over the course of 2018, job listings in insurance that offered remote work options increased over 50 percent.
 These job opportunities included loss control specialists, case managers, premium auditors, underwriting managers and claims representatives, says Sara Sutton, CEO of FlexJobs.

 “Just a few short years ago, working from home may have seemed out of reach within industries outside of data entry, customer service, or sales, but, as this diverse list of career categories demonstrates, today that is most certainly not the case,” says Sutton.

 Technological innovations have disrupted many features of the insurance business, yet they also provide opportunities to embrace the benefits of remote work.